-Brazil resumes search for missing after dam collapse, ends evacuation

-BRUMADINHO, Brazil (Reuters) - Brazilian firefighters on Sunday resumed searching for hundreds of missing people and called off an evacuation of nearby residents after a mining dam ruptured on Friday, triggering a deadly mudslide.

-A remaining dam at a Vale SA iron ore mining complex in Brazil was no longer at risk of bursting, said Flavio Godinho, a spokesman for the Minas Gerais civil defense agency.
+Nearly 24,000 ordered to evacuate after Brazil dam burst, 250 missing

+“We have a situation of imminent risk, but there hasn’t been a rupture of this dam until now and we are monitoring it,” said Pedro Aihara, a spokesman for the state fire department.

+He said they believed the situation was dangerous, but he could not comment on the actual risk of another dam break.
+The second dam being monitored is about 50 meters (0.03 mile) from the burst dam and part of a large industrial complex.

-The dam burst at Vale’s Corrego do Feijao mine in southeastern Brazil unleashed a torrent of mud on Friday, burying the mining facilities and nearby homes in the town of Brumadinho.
+The evacuation efforts diverted attention from the search for hundreds of people missing after Friday’s burst dam unleashed a torrent of mud, burying the mining facilities and nearby homes.

-Nearly 300 people are still missing, with the list of those unaccounted for being constantly updated, Godinho told reporters.
-Most of those lost are presumed dead, officials said.
+Roughly 250 people were still missing after the tailings dam accident, according to a list released by Vale, the second such disaster in less than four years.
+Most of the missing are presumed dead, officials said.

-The figure could rise as authorities reconcile its list of missing residents with the tally of Vale employees who are not accounted for, he said.
 The confirmed death toll rose to 37 by Sunday morning, according to the fire department.

-The death toll exceeded a 2015 tailings dam collapse at an iron ore mine less than 100 km (60 miles) to the east, belonging to Samarco Mineracao SA, a Vale joint venture with BHP Group.
+The disaster is now more deadly than a 2015 tailings dam collapse at an iron ore mine less than 100 km (60 miles) to the east, belonging to Samarco Mineracao SA, a Vale joint venture with BHP Group.

 The Samarco dam break spilled five times the mining waste into a more remote region, killing 19 people, burying a small village and contaminating a major river in Brazil’s worst environmental disaster on record.

-Fears about another dam burst in Brumadinho on Sunday triggered evacuation sirens in the town before dawn, but by afternoon officials said there was no risk and the evacuation was called off.

-State fire department spokesman Pedro Aihara initially said 24,000 people would need to be evacuated, but later revised the number down to 3,000.
-In total, 24,000 people are affected in some way by the disaster, he said.
+In Brumadinho, families and friends mourning their lost loved ones were forced to evacuate on Sunday.

-Renato Maia, a 44-year-old salesman whose best friend’s daughter remained missing, fled his home in panic early Sunday morning and they were stuck for hours at a police barricade on the outskirts of town, stewing at the situation.
+Renato Maia, a 44-year-old salesman whose best friend’s daughter remained missing, fled his home in panic early Sunday morning.
+At midday he and his wife waited on the outskirts of town for police to lift a blockade, angry at the situation.

 “We’re all fed up with Vale ... and this is really adding to the tension,” he said.
 “It was a huge tragedy and now we don’t know what might come next.”

-The Brazilian government has ordered Vale to halt operations at the Corrego do Feijao mining complex.
-On Sunday, courts nearly doubled to 11 billion reais ($2.9 billion) the amount of Vale assets frozen in anticipation of damages and fines.
+The Brazilian government has ordered Vale to halt operations at the Corrego do Feijao mining complex, the site of the Friday dam burst.
+Courts have frozen 6 billion reais ($1.6 billion) in Vale’s asses to pay for the damage.

-Vale Chief Executive Fabio Schvartsman apologized without taking responsibility in an television interview on Saturday.
+Vale Chief Executive Officer Fabio Schvartsman apologized without taking responsibility in an television interview on Saturday.

 “Apologies to society, apologies to you, apologies to the whole world for what has happened,” he said.
 “I don’t know who is responsible, but you can be sure we’ll do our part.”